rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/talker-supervisor.md

 pre: "g. "
 weight: 435
 ---
-The *Publisher for Configured Devices* is a ROS package that will be deployed on a device.
-The device is configured based on a set of parameters like *name*, *location*, *velocity* etc.
+The *Publisher for Configured Devices* is a ROS package that will be deployed on a device, which is configured based on a set of parameters like *name*, *location*, *velocity* etc.

 ## Learning objective
-The tutorial will show you how to apply configuration parameters to a device before deploying a rapyta.io package on it.
+The tutorial will show you how to apply configuration parameters to a device before deploying a rapyuta.io package on it.

 ## Prerequisites
 1. Device requirements